selfcommunity/api-docs/source/includes/endpoints/_user.md

 `PATCH /api/v2/user/{id}/`

-This endpoint patch a specific user.
+This endpoint patch a specific user identified by {id}..
+A user can only update their personal data.

-NOTE: You can use this endpoint to edit a single field passing only the id and the needed field (without mandatory fields).
+**NOTE**: You can use this endpoint to edit a single field passing only the id and the needed field (without mandatory fields).

 > Body parameter